mvysny/mvysny.github.io/_posts/2019-8-20-Debugging-your-widgetset-components-with-superdevmode-for-dummies.md

 how to configure Intellij to do just that.

 > Note: Here I'm assuming that you're using your own custom widgetset.
-If you're using Vaadin default pre-compiled `vaadin-client-compiled.jar` widgetset, please read [Debugging Built-in Vaadin 8 Components With SuperDevMode For Dummies](../Debugging-builtin-Vaadin-8-components-with-superdevmode-for-dummies/)
+If you're using Vaadin default pre-compiled `com.vaadin.DefaultWidgetSet` widgetset located in `vaadin-client-compiled.jar`, please read [Debugging Built-in Vaadin 8 Components With SuperDevMode For Dummies](../Debugging-builtin-Vaadin-8-components-with-superdevmode-for-dummies/)

 We will need two things: